awez/amirrajan.github.com/a-dark-room/index.md

 Another internal struggle with .Net development.
 I've tried to have discourse on Twitter with a number of .Net devs.
 I built a Twitter mashup to help me manage that discourse because I was having so many conversations at once.
 At this point I've learned (or at least gotten better) at objectively analyzing risk and reward.
 Using NodeJS and Ruby Motion, I have now have a better understanding of what OSS _really_ looks like.
 So I put another blog post up: [.Net OSS is DOA](http://amirrajan.net/meta/2013/09/19/perception-is-reality-dot-net-oss/).
 This one got some attention.
 I wanted to (again) help developers break down barriers and see that all the "answers" don't exist in any single stack.

 I was berated by my peers.
 I was "just plain wrong", I was told it's "just an opinion", and that "I was sorely misguided".
-Another dev tweets, "Here we go again with all the .Net OSS whining".
-I felt labeled as just some dude with a lot of angst.
+Another dev tweets, "Here we go again with all the .Net OSS angst".
 I wish I never wrote this blog entry.

 **Sep 25, 2013: I'm Done Debating With Expert .Net Developers and Dealing With the .Net Mono Culture**

 Another heated debate on Twitter.
 This time with regards to test driven development and behavior driven development.
 I now understand the term "strong opinions, strongly held".
 At this point, I knew I was done debating with experts of the .Net stack.
 Many (not all) have formed and solidified their opinions about "how things should be done".
 So I'm done trying to be respected/acknowledged by these individuals.
 I've wasted my breath too many times trying to get these guru's to see that they don't have it all figured out (no one has it all figured out, and you're selling yourself short if you think you do).

-I didn't write a "Farewell .Net" blog post.
-It would have been a waste of my breath.

 **Oct 1, 2013: The Play Testing Grind...
 This is Not Fun**

-All of September went to the Dusty Path.
-Made sure all the different city and town events showed up.
-Made sure the workshop items and workers unlocked correctly.
-Made sure map state rolled back if the player dies.
+All of September went to the Dusty Path (and being a grumpy developer).
+I made sure all the different city and town events showed up.
+I made sure the workshop items and workers unlocked correctly.
+I made sure map state rolled back if the player dies.

 I chatted with Michael about this.
 How the hell he managed to test all this...
 He did what I did, just grinded through it.
 I spent 2 days creating an automated test suite.
 It tested all the different random paths the events could take.
 Glad I did that.
 Even with all the manual testing, I still had a number of bugs.

 **Oct 19, 2013: A Dusty Path Complete.
 I Hate You Michael (in a good way)**

 The Dusty Path is finally to a point where all the events work and the spaceship can be unlocked.
-I have saving working.
+I have saving working too.
 A number of my friends and family have play tested the game to this point (and have frankly gotten sick of it).

 During this time period I removed the Nietzsche quotes.
-It just led to confusion and the pacing was good enough with the gather wood storyline events.
+It just led to confusion and the pacing was good enough with the "gather wood storyline events".
 Reading all those quotes helped shape the storyline I put in place.
 Particularly this quote:

 >a dictator divides mankind into two classes: tools and enemies.